 Make sure you know where you are going.
 I would recommend traveling to the location before the interview so when it comes to the big day you will know how long it takes and you will be able to make time for any inconveniences such as road closures or heavy traffic.

 Some people do not realise that showing up too early for an interview can make a bad first impression.
 It can show that you have poor time management skills and may not be suitable for the employer especially in the current climate.
 Arriving 10-15 minutes prior to your scheduled meeting should be just right.

-Any relevant qualification certificates to the role you are being interviewed for, please take with you.
+Take any relevant qualifications/ certificates that you have.
 You should also take a copy of your CV and a separate reference sheet.
-They are likely to not need these but this shows you are organised and prepared.
+The hiring manager may not need but this shows you are organised and prepared.

-Remember to be confident, know your CV inside out and know the job spec and explain how they relate to your skills & experience.
-Demonstrate how this job role matches your skillset by making sure you understand what the employer is looking for.
+Remember to be confident know your CV inside out.
+Demonstrate how this job role matches your skillset by making sure you understand the job specification to know what the employer is looking for.
 Dress for success, whenever you are attending an interview dress in business / formal dress unless the interviewer states otherwise.

 We wish you the best of luck in your interview!

 If you feel like you are not gaining interviews please take a read of our unsuccessful applications blog which will help you to understand why you might not be hearing back from applications.